quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 When the client picks its original version, it will try to avoid incompatible version negotiation to save a round trip.
-Therefore, the client SHOULD pick an original version to maximize the combined probability of both:
+Therefore, the client SHOULD pick an original version to maximize the combined probability that both:

 * The server knows how to parse first flights from the original version.

-* The original version is compatible with the client's prefered version.
+* The original version is compatible with the client's preferred version.

 Without additional information, this could mean selecting the oldest version that the client supports.